This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Heat oil in a large skillet over medium-high heat.
-Add the onions and garlic and cook until softened, 2-3 minutes.
+Add the onions and garlic and cook until softened, 2 to 3 minutes.

 • Add snow peas, salt, pepper, and crushed red pepper and continue to cook, stirring, until the snow peas are slightly softened, about 3 more minutes.
-Add coconut aminos, sesame oil, fish sauce, rice vinegar and bring to a simmer so that the sauce reduces a bit, 2-3 minutes.
+Add coconut aminos, sesame oil, fish sauce, rice vinegar and bring to a simmer so that the sauce reduces a bit, 2 to 3 minutes.

 • Serve and enjoy!